Maasai people: Cuisine

-Medicine
+Medicine and healthcare

-The Maasai people tend to use the environment when making their medicines due to the high cost of Western treatments.
+The Maasai people traditionally used the environment when making their medicines, and many still do, due to the high cost of Western treatments.
 These medicines are derived from trees, shrubs, stems, roots, etc. These can then be used in a multitude of ways including being boiled in soups and ingested to improve digestion and cleanse the blood.
 Some of these remedies can also be used in the treatment or prevention of diseases.
 The Maasai people also add herbs to different foods to avoid stomach upsets and give digestive aid.
-The use of plant-based medicine is a crucial part of Maasai life.
+The use of plant-based medicine remains an important part of Maasai life.

+Educating Maasai women to use clinics and hospitals during pregnancy has enabled more infants to survive.
+The exception is found in extremely remote areas.
+A corpse rejected by scavengers is seen as having something wrong with it, and liable to cause social disgrace; therefore, it is not uncommon for bodies to be covered in fat and blood from a slaughtered ox.

 Shelter

 Clothing

-The Maasai clothing symbolises ethnic group membership, involvement in a pastoralist lifestyle, as well as an individual's social position within the lifecycle of the Maasai.
-From this, they can decide on roles and responsibilities associated with the particular stage of their lives.
-In addition to clothing the jewellery an individual wears can tell whether an individual is male or female, married or single, and their age set.
-Maasai traditional clothing represents group identity, but also a variety of symbols: Young men, for instance, wear black for several months following their circumcision.
+Maasai clothing symbolises ethnic group membership, a pastoralist lifestyle, as well as an individual's social position.
+From this they can decide the roles they undertake for the tribe.
+Jewellery also can show an individual's gender, relationship status, and age.
+Maasai traditional clothing is both a means of tribal identification and symbolism: young men, for example, wear black for several months following their circumcision.

 The Maasai began to replace animal skin, calf hides and sheep skin with commercial cotton cloth in the 1960s.